AdobeDocs/experience-manager-65.de-DE/help/forms/using/hardening-aem-forms-jee-environment.md

 * updateAllowedRefererExceptions
 * deleteAllowedRefererExceptions

-Weitere Informationen zu den APIs finden Sie in der* AEM Forms on JEE API-Referenz*.
+Weitere Informationen zu den APIs finden Sie in der* AEM Forms auf JEE API-Referenz*.

 Use the ***LC_GLOBAL_ALLOWED_REFERER_EXCEPTION*** list for Allowed Referrer Exceptions at the global level i.e. to define exceptions that are applicable to all applications.
 This list contains only URIs with either an absolute path (e.g. `/index.html`) or a relative path (e.g. `/sample/`).
 You can also append a regular expression to the end of a relative URI, e.g. `/sample/(.)*`.